 copied input to output buffer before encryption/decryption.

-void (*)(dat in, buf out);
+blockBytesPermuteFuncvoid (*)(dat in, buf out); where

-is the output block.
+in is the input block, out is the output block.
 See note tagged [note:in-out-ptr-alias] in the Blockcipher section.

-(hash-specific)void (*)(rbuf x);
+outBytesblockByteskeyBytes (MAC-specific)contextBytesInitFunc (hash-specific)void (*)(rbuf x); where

-is the pointer
+x is the pointer

 to the working context in memory.

-(MAC-specific)void *(*)(rbuf x, rdat k, size_t klen);
+KInitFunc (MAC-specific)void *(*)(rbuf x, rdat k, size_t klen);;

 or if the construction is parameterized, the function of prototype

-void *(*)(_param_, rbuf x, rdat k, size_t klen);
+void *(*)(_param_, rbuf x, rdat k, size_t klen); where

-is the instantiation parameter, x
+_param_ is the instantiation parameter, x is the pointer,

 to the working context in memory.

-is MAC key to use, klen
+k is MAC key to use, klen is length of the key input.
+NULL.
+Otherwise, everything succeeds, and

-is returned.
+x is returned.

-void (*)(rbuf x, rdat data, size_t len);
+UpdateFuncvoid (*)(rbuf x, rdat data, size_t len); where

-void (*)(rbuf x, rdat out, size_t t);
+FinalFuncvoid (*)(rbuf x, rdat out, size_t t); where

-is the pointer to the working context, out
+x is the pointer to the working context, out

 is the pointer to the memory location to which,